GLOBAL MARKETS-Cyprus leaves shares facing worst week since November

 GOLD HIGH

-U.S. stock futures pointed to gains of 0.3 percent on the three major U.S. indexes while the dollar was down slightly against a basket of major currencies.
+U.S. stock futures pointed to a steady open on Wall Street while the dollar slipped slightly against a basket of major currencies.

 In contrast to this week's tumble in stocks, the euro and the bonds of Italy and Spain, the two countries which remain the largest concern for euro zone watchers, have held firm.